apache/daffodil-vscode/src/tests/README.md

 ## Data Editor

+The data editor UI and local editor runtime are provided by the Ωedit Data Editor extension dependency.
+Daffodil-specific validation should focus on opening the configured data file and showing Daffodil debug byte-position highlights.

 - [ ] open a file (use small and large files of different types)
   - [ ] verify that the tab is the base name of the file
   - [ ] verify that the full path name is correct (if the file name is too long, there will be a horizontal scroll bar)